Skip to Content

 Sonoma County adopted the Sonoma County Fire Safety Ordinance #6396 in 2022, which references development regulations in both the State Responsibility Area (SRA) and LRA Very High Fire Hazard Severity Zones (VHFSZ).
 CAL FIRE, in coordination with the Office of the State Fire Marshal, is mandated under Title 14 of the Natural Resources Code to periodically update these maps and severity zones.
 As part of this process, CAL FIRE is required to notify local governments before releasing updated severity zone maps for both the SRA and LRA.

 Local governments must adopt these maps when changes affect areas designated as LRA VHFSZ.
-Under an agreement with CAL FIRE, Sonoma County serves as the inspection authority and enforces fire safety requirements outlined in Section 13-21 of the county code and Title 14 of the Natural Resources Code.
+Under an agreement with CAL FIRE, Sonoma County serves as the inspection authority and enforces fire safety requirements outlined in Sections 13-21 of the county code and Title 14 of the Natural Resources Code.
 The Fire Safety Ordinance acknowledges these minimum fire safety standards for the LRA and the county will assist with public outreach and development standards related to LRA VHFSZ areas.

 Adoption and Implementation